grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 # API considerations

+The creation and validation of exported authenticators SHOULD be implemented inside TLS library even if it is possible to implement it at the application layer.
 TLS implementations supporting the use of exported authenticators MUST provide application programming interfaces by which clients and servers may request and verify exported authenticator messages.